 Our speech therapists evaluate and treat patients with swallowing disorders, cognitive problems, speech/language impairment and voice/articulation disorders.
 Speech therapy is provided at our Raleigh, Cary, and Wakefield locations.

-Speech therapy is a key component of our Parkinson's program (add link to this page).
+Speech therapy is a key component of our Parkinson's program.
 Speech language pathologists work with patients to address the challenges that Parkinson's disease presents, such as changes in speech and voice quality, swallowing difficulties, and changes in cognition.

 We also offer these specialized services:

 - Modified Barium Swallow Studies (Raleigh and Wakefield)